test-prof/test-prof/guides/rspec_dissect.md

 # RSpecDissect

 Do you know how much time you spend in `before` hooks?
-Or memoization helpers such as `let`?
+Or in memoization helpers such as `let`?
 Usually, the most of the whole test suite time.

 _RSpecDissect_ provides this kind of information and also shows you the worst example groups.
 The main purpose of RSpecDissect is to identify these slow groups and refactor them using [`before_all`](https://github.com/palkan/test-prof/tree/master/guides/before_all.md) or [`let_it_be`](https://github.com/palkan/test-prof/tree/master/guides/let_it_be.md) recipes.